Aptostichus barackobamai

-Aptostichus barackobamai, the Barack Obama trapdoor spider, is a species of spider in the family Euctenizidae named after the 44th President of the United States, Barack Obama.
-The species was first reported by Professor Jason Bond of Auburn University in December 2012 as one of 33 new species of the genus Aptostichus.
+Aptostichus barackobamai (also known as the Barack Obama trapdoor spider) is a large species of trapdoor spider in the family Euctenizidae named after the 44th President of the United States, Barack Obama.
+The species was first reported by Jason Bond of Auburn University in December 2012 as one of 33 new species of the genus Aptostichus.
+The species is endemic throughout northern California, forming burrows out of silk, dirt, and sand, from which it attacks prey.
+This spider is identified by its dark red to red-brown coloration with a stripped or chevron patterned abdomen.
+Breeding occurs during the winter and females tend to be larger than their male counterparts.
+A. barackobamai is part of the larger Aptostichus icenoglei species complex, and is a close relative to Aptostichus icenoglei and Aptostichus isabella.